-Definition: The Congressional Budget Office (CBO) is a bipartisan agency that analyzes the economy for the U.S. Congress.
+The Congressional Budget Office is a bipartisan federal agency that analyzes the economy for the U.S. Congress.
 It also assists the House and Senate Budget Committees.
-It reviews the President's annual budget.
-That's submitted by the Office of Management and Budget (OMB) each February.
+It reviews the president's annual budget.
+It also reports on the deficit impact of every important piece of legislation.

 The CBO Director reports to the leaders of the House and Senate.
 He or she serves for four-year terms.
 The agency employs about 230 people, primarily economists and public policy analysts.

 Each year, the CBO produces 20 economic analyses.
 Most of them are related to the annual budget.
 In late January of each year, the CBO reports on the economic and budget outlook.
 That includes estimates of spending and revenue levels for a decade.
 This baseline gives Congress a neutral benchmark.
 It's used when comparing the budgetary effect of proposed legislation.